Team Unbothered & The Great Pumpkin Spice Debate

 Advertisement

-Ineye Komonibo (Culture Critic): So it’s not even just about the flavor for y’all.
+Ineye Komonibo (Culture Critic): So it’s not even just about the flavour for y’all.
 It’s a whole culture!

 CE: Exactly.
 A culture — a ritual, even.
 I can’t have it year round because I'm trying to preserve that magic.
 We only get two months of it before winter comes in and pushes us into a seasonal depressive state, so you have to go hard while you can.

 Ineye Komonibo: I hear you, I do.
 But as I always do, I’ll keep it a buck with y’all…pumpkin spice is a no for me.
-I think that the twang of the pumpkin takes away from an otherwise tolerable flavor.
-Fall is a great season — we love wool coats and boots and being able to go outside without sweating — but pumpkin spice just doesn’t hit the way y’all are trying to convince me that it does.
-Even hotter take: fall food in general is mid, man.
-I’m gonna tear up my Thanksgiving spread this year, for sure, but would I eat that specific flavor palate outside of that?
+I think that the twang of the pumpkin takes away from an otherwise tolerable flavour.
+Autumn is a great season — we love wool coats and boots and being able to go outside without sweating — but pumpkin spice just doesn’t hit the way y’all are trying to convince me that it does.
+Even hotter take: autumn food in general is mid, man.
 Turkey, dressing, apple pie, pumpkin pie, sweet potato pie?
 Absolutely not.
 Like, just give me an IV drip of nutrients during this season until we get to the good stuff.

 CE: Even sweet potato pie?